 Greg joined with Messrs.
 Meunier and Curfman to create a firm that provides practical intellectual property solutions to clients exhausted by the big firm approach to IP law.
 The big law firm approach leaves clients with a rotation of experts for each matter, none of whom have the time (or budget) to gain a deep understanding of the client’s business.
 The traditional legal industry approach has been hyper-specialization to justify ever-increasing fees.
 Greg, on the other hand, strives to cultivate an understanding of a wide range of IP legal expertise, including patent prosecution, IP licensing, transactions and litigation.

 Greg brings deep technical and legal expertise as a biomechanical engineer, medical researcher and in-house corporate counsel to a global medical device company to the service of clients in the medical technology and software industries.
-Greg frequently advises corporate officers, product managers, boards of directors, business development executives and research engineers on strategic approaches to product clearance, research and development and portfolio management.
+Greg frequently advises corporate officers, product managers, boards of directors, business development executives and research engineers on strategic approaches to product clearance, research and development, enforcement, and portfolio management.

 Greg also has experience in performing IP due diligence for mergers and acquisitions, excelling at identifying salient deal points and conveying a weighted understanding of the relevant IP issues to business development executives.
 He also prepares agreements associated with mergers and acquisitions, including complex, multi-staged collaboration, confidentiality, asset purchase, in-licensing and out-licensing agreements.

 Greg was a primary contributor to AdvaMed’s efforts to protect the interests of medical technology companies by lobbying Congress on the Patent Reform Bill.
 He has also contributed to an amicus brief on In re Bilski on behalf of AdvaMed, addressing the needs of medical device software developers.